orn8/tinfoil/README.md

 <br/>

-**oragne shop** is an All-in-one Tinfoil shop forwarder filled with the latest sources and games.
+**oragne shop** is an all-in-one Tinfoil shop forwarder filled with the latest sources and games.
 Built with the [Tinfoil Documentation](https://blawar.github.io/tinfoil/custom_index/).

 > [!WARNING]
 > **oragne shop** acts solely as a forwarding service and is not responsible for the quality, safety, legality, or delivery of products from third-party shops.